Virtual algebraic fibrations of K\"ahler groups: Groups with Virtual Albanese Dimension One

-If $G$ has $va(G) = 1$, perhaps going to a finite index subgroup, $G$ is a $4$--dimensional Poincar\'e duality group whose Albanese pencil $f\colon X \to \S$ determines as usual the short exact sequence of finitely generated groups $1 \rightarrow K \rightarrow G \rightarrow \G \rightarrow 1$, with $\G$ a surface group and $K$ finitely generated.
+Non--obvious examples of coherent groups satisfy therefore $va(G) = 1$, but we can further narrow down this occurence: If $G$ has $va(G) = 1$, perhaps going to a finite index subgroup, it is a $4$--dimensional Poincar\'e duality group whose Albanese pencil $f\colon X \to \S$ determines as usual the short exact sequence of finitely generated groups $1 \rightarrow K \rightarrow G \rightarrow \G \rightarrow 1$, with $\G$ a surface group and $K$ finitely generated.
 To deal with this case, we relay on the strategy of \cite{Ka98,Ka13}: by the aforementioned theorem of Hillman \cite[Theorem 1.19]{Hil02} either $K$ is not finitely presented (and $G$ is not coherent) or it is itself a nontrivial surface group.
 In the latter case, we can follow the path of \cite{Ko99} (see also \cite{Hil00}) to complete the proof of the statement.
 We first observe that the surface $X$, being aspherical, is homotopy equivalent to a smooth $4$--manifold $M^{4}$, a surface bundle over a surface $F \hookrightarrow M \to \S$, where $\pi_{1}(F) = K$, $\pi_{1}(\S) = \G$.
 Note that $M$ is uniquely determined by the short exact sequence of its fundamental group, see \cite[Theorem 5.2]{Hil02}.
 Next, as $X$ and $M$ are homotopy equivalent, they have the same Euler characteristic $e(X) = e(M) = e(F) \cdot e(\S)$.
 At this point, the Zeuthen--Segre formula entails that the only nonsmooth fibers of the Albanese pencil could be multiple covers of an elliptic fiber (in particular, $g(F) = 1$).
 The assumption that $K$ is finitely generated excludes the presence of multiple fibers (\cite[Lemma 4.2]{Cat03}).
 This means that Albanese pencil $f\colon X \to \S$ is smooth (i.e. a holomorphic fibration of maximal rank), namely $X$ is actually a surface bundle over a surface, in particular it is diffeomorphic to $M$.
 If the pencil was isotrivial (i.e.\ all fibers isomorphic), it would be a holomorphic fiber bundle, and we would conclude as above that some finite cover of $X$ is a product, whence $va(X) = 2$ and $va(G) > 1$.
 The statement follows. \end{proof}

 In summary, the existence of non-obvious examples of coherent fundamental groups of aspherical K\"ahler surfaces hinges on an affirmative answer to Question \ref{qu:bq}.